Google Fusion Tables. Interview with Alon Y. Halevy

 These three projects — and filling in the gaps between — will keep me busy for a while to come!

 Dr. Alon Halevy heads the Structured Data Group at Google Research.
 Prior to that, he was a Professor of Computer Science at the University of Washington, where he founded the Database Research Group.
 From 1993 to 1997 he was a Principal Member of Technical Staff at AT&T Bell Laboratories (later AT&T Laboratories).
 He received his Ph.D in Computer Science from Stanford University in 1993, and his Bachelors degree in Computer Science and Mathematics from the Hebrew University in Jerusalem in 1988.
 Dr. Halevy was elected Fellow of the Association of Computing Machinery in 2006.

-Google Fusion Tables: Data Management, Integration and Collaboration in the Cloud (link .pdf).
+Google Fusion Tables: Web-Centered Data Management and Collaboration (link .pdf).

 Hector Gonzalez, Alon Halevy, Christian S. Jensen, Anno Langen,Jayant Madhavan, Rebecca Shapley, Warren Shen, Google Inc.

 in SoCC’10, June 10-11, 2010, Indianapolis, Indiana, USA.

 Megastore: A Scalable Data System for User Facing Applications.

 J. Furman, J. S. Karlsson, J.-M. Leon, A. Lloyd, S. Newman, and P. Zeyliger.
 In SIGMOD, 2008.

 Megastore: Providing Scalable, Highly Available Storage for Interactive Services (link .pdf)